lammps/lammps/doc/src/Howto_lammps_gui.rst

 Running LAMMPS
 ^^^^^^^^^^^^^^

-From within the LAMMPS GUI main window LAMMPS can be started either from the ``Run`` menu using the ``Run LAMMPS from Editor Buffer`` entry, by the keyboard shortcut `Ctrl-Enter` (`Command-Enter` on macOS), or by clicking on the green "Run" button in the status bar.
+From within the LAMMPS-GUI main window LAMMPS can be started either from the ``Run`` menu using the ``Run LAMMPS from Editor Buffer`` entry, by the keyboard shortcut `Ctrl-Enter` (`Command-Enter` on macOS), or by clicking on the green "Run" button in the status bar.
 All of these